European climate tech start-ups raise 13.2 billion US dollars in 2022

 Danijel Visevic, Founding Partner World Fund

-Last year, a total of $16.4 billion was invested in 879 clean tech startups in Europe and Israel.
-In the first quarter of 2023, investors funded 270 European and Israeli startups for a total of $2.8 billion.
+Last year, a total of 16.4 billion dollars was invested in 879 clean tech start-ups in Europe and Israel.
+In the first quarter of 2023, investors financed 270 European and Israeli start-ups with a total of 2.8 billion dollars.

-The analysis by Berlin-based climate tech venture capitalist World Fund shows that there is a lack of capital in Europe's climate tech sector for companies that have made it past the startup phase and now need to compete in the market.
-There is a significant funding gap in Europe, especially in the Series B funding round.
-One study shows that only 16 percent of climate financing needs have been met.
-To meet EU and global climate targets, climate finance would need to increase by 590 percent by 2030.
+The analysis by the Berlin-based climate tech venture capitalist World Fund shows that there is a lack of capital in Europe in the climate tech sector for companies that have survived the start-up phase and now have to assert themselves on the market.
+There is a clear financing gap in Europe, especially in the Series B financing round.
+A study shows that only 16 percent of the need for climate financing is covered.
+In order to achieve the EU and global climate targets, climate financing would have to increase by 590 percent by 2030.

-The so-called proven instruments are simply not sufficient for the scale of change needed and the speed with which the action gap must be closed.
+The so-called proven instruments are simply not sufficient for the scale of change required and the speed at which the action gap needs to be closed.

 Richard Youngman, CEO Cleantech Group